suyuan32/simple-admin-vben-doc/src/guide/tutorial/Other/faq.md

 - Node version must be greater than `12.0.0`, `13` is not supported, version 14 is recommended.
 - Git
-- Yarn latest version
+- pnpm latest version

 ## Dependency installation problem

-- If the dependency cannot be installed or the startup error is reported, you can first try to delete `yarn.lock` and `node_modules`, and then run `yarn install` again
+- If the dependency cannot be installed or the startup error is reported, you can first try to delete `pnpm.lock` and `node_modules`, and then run `pnpm install` again
 - If the dependency cannot be installed or an error is reported, you can try to switch the phone hotspot to install the dependency.
 - If it still doesn't work, you can configure the domestic mirror installation by yourself.
 - You can also create a `.npmrc` file in the project root directory, the content is as follows